Linaro/lava/doc/v2/devicetypes.rst

 **LAVA support**
-  There are some considerations which are constrained by LAVA support - for example the current dispatcher has a ``kvm`` device type but the :term:`refactoring` has made this unnecessary as the only difference between ``kvm`` and ``qemu`` device types were command line options.
+  There are some considerations which are constrained by LAVA support - for example the current dispatcher has a ``kvm`` device type but the :term:`pipeline` has made this unnecessary as the only difference between ``kvm`` and ``qemu`` device types were command line options.
   So the new dispatcher uses ``qemu`` for both and the architecture is specified in the device dictionary. ``qemu01`` could be ``x86_64``